ESGF/esgf-user-support/metagrid.rst

 Q: Can I perform a Globus transfer using Metagrid?

 A:  Yes, Globus Transfers are enabled via the Data Cart.
 However, at present they cannot be performed on an individual dataset basis (this feature was available in the CoG interface).
+Additionally, the feature is enabled only at LLNL for LLNL hosted data.
 On the Data Cart page, select the data you want included in the transfer via checkboxes, and select Globus on the bottom left of the cart pane.
 Use the Transfer button to start the process.
 You will be prompted to log into Globus, then select you destination endpoint.